brunacborgesm/brunacborgesm/README.md

   <p>
   :palm_tree: Welcome to my GitHub! :palm_tree: <br>
-  Graduated in Systems Analysis and Development, I work as as Front-End Developer and venturing into iOS development as well.
+  Graduated in Systems Analysis and Development, I work as as System Engineer and venturing into React as well.
 Well, here are some of the things I learned in my job, courses, and tech adventures!
 Feel free to give me tips and explore my repositories. </p>

   ## :computer: Techs and Tools :computer: